 The security objective O.Crypto_Key_Man requires that the TOE manage cryptographic keys, including there generation and derivation using the TOE random number generator as source of randomness, in a manner to protect their confidentiality and integrity.
-This objective is addressed by the following SFR:
+This objective is addressed by the following SFRs:

-• FCS_CKM.1/PKRSA requires the TSF to be able to generate cryptographic RSA keys using the internal random number generator of the TOE.
+- FCS_CKM.1/PKRSA requires the TSF to be able to generate cryptographic RSA keys using the internal random number generator of the TOE. - FCS_CKM.1/PKSYM1 requires the TSF to be able to generate cryptographic AES keys using the internal random number generator of the TOE.